LUKKIEN/wagtail-marketing-addons/README.md

 # wagtail-marketing-addons

-An (opiniated) overview of all pages and there corresponding promotion settings.
+An (opinionated) overview of all pages and their corresponding promotion settings.

 ## Use-case

-When dealing with large amounts of pages the content editor experience differs from a marketeers editor experience.
+When dealing with large amounts of pages the content editor experience differs from a marketeer's editor experience.
 A marketeer would more likely to see what page options were set for SEO and SEA purposes.
-In this case it can be quite a burden to go through page explorer and verifying whether the page title, seo title and search description were set properly.
+In this case it can be quite a burden to go through the page explorer, verifying whether the page title, SEO title and search description were set properly.

 ## Solution

 The SEO Listing within the `wagtail-marketing-addons` will show:

 * An overview of all pages in a single list;
-* Show relevant properties: page title, SEO title, search description;
+* Relevant properties: page title, SEO title, search description;
-* Show a preview what it could look like in a search engine;
+* A preview what it could look like in a search engine;
-* Add a basic score indication in how this would perform in terms of word and character count.
+* A basic score indicating how this would perform in terms of word and character count.

 ![wagtail-marketing-addons screenshot](https://raw.githubusercontent.com/LUKKIEN/wagtail-marketing-addons/master/.github/overview.jpg)